Should I Refinance My Home Now?

 Update: Asking Should I Refinance My Home in 2016

 Home mortgage refinance rates are relatively stable lately.
-This means that the question of should you refinance your mortgage is easier to answer because there is no volatility to take into consideration.
+This means that the question should I refinance my mortgage is easier to answer because there is no volatility to take into consideration.
 Home mortgage interest rates are not moving fast so the answer lies in where things are now compared to what your existing loan looks like.
 Do we think that is going to change appreciably soon?
 Probably not.
 Our goal here is to provide guidance about when to refinance and quite frankly there is not much in the trends for us to give advice based in the direction of home mortgage refinance rates.
 That does not mean there are not other factors which can provide some guidance, such as:

 – The depth of the housing market: More homes usually sell in the spring and the overall market has been improving.
 This usually does not affect when to refinance your home because there is usually no effect on home mortgage interest rates.
 Yet this factor may affect which bank or broker you choose, given that they will be busier.
 Make sure you choose someone who is experienced and will make sure to close your loan on time.